 The Centre’s background, driving principles, and introduction to its core members.

 Established on 1 February 2017, the Humanitarian Assistance and Disaster Relief (HADR) Research Centre strives to contribute towards the betterment of disaster and emergency management in the country.
-While the National Defence University of Malaysia is generally more focused on defence and security, the establishment of HADRRC provides a new opportunity for the institution to establish itself in a relevant, but relatively new territory.
-Our unique position within NDUM allows us to approach our focus area in a similarly unique manner.
-As such, our approaches include research, capacity building, knowledge sharing and community outreach programs through collaborations with government agencies, armed forces, non-governmental organisations, business owners and community stakeholders.
-In the future, the Centre aims to become a R&D one-stop centre for disaster management and HADR operations and aid in developing a safer and more resilient Malaysia.
+While the National Defence University of Malaysia (NDUM) is generally more focused on defence and security, the establishment of HADRRC provides a new opportunity for the institution to establish itself in a relatively new, but highly relevant field.
+Our unique position with the NDUM allows us to approach our focus area in a similarly unique manner.
+As such, our approaches include research, capacity building, knowledge sharing and community outreach programs through collaborations with government agencies, armed forces, non-governmental organisations, and various community stakeholders.
+In the future, the Centre aims to become a R&D one-stop centre for disaster management and HADR operations, as well as a valuable support for the government to develop a safer and more resilient Malaysia.

 Our areas of expertise and interests include: